 The BA Analysis Spreadsheets can be downloaded at this address: http://energy.gov/eere/buildings/building-america-analysis-spreadsheets.

+The regression model may have multiple dependent factors including weather, occupancy, or production.
+See Volume 4 for further discussion of development of regression models.

+Or other regression model dependent variables

 While either summer or winter impacts can be used as claimed peak demand savings in relation to savings goals, there is value in having both summer and winter estimates available for planning purposes.
 In the process of calculating measure-specific peak demand, it is recommended that estimates of both summer and winter impacts are provided, unless cost prohibitive.